| |

 5. Odéon Theatre: One of France’s six national theatres, Odéon Théâtre de l’Europe was built in 1782 and was the first monumental Parisian building dedicated to theatre.

-6. Église Saint Sulpice: It is the second-largest church in Paris with a beautiful facade, and one of the locations of the movie The Da Vinci Code.
+6. Église Saint Sulpice: It is the second-largest church in Paris with a beautiful facade and one of the locations of the movie The Da Vinci Code.

-7. Fontaine Saint Sulpice: Built in a renaissance style, the fountain of Saint Sulpice is a historic monument created by Louis Visconti.
+7. Fontaine Saint Sulpice: Built in a Renaissance style, the fountain of Saint Sulpice is a historic monument created by Louis Visconti.
 It is often referred to as the Fountain of the Four Cardinal Points due to the statues of the four bishops in the center.

 Jardin du Luxembourg-Palais du Luxembourg